binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Azure has [Functions](https://azure.microsoft.com/en-us/services/functions/).

-AWS's complexity alone causes a lot of Developers to just "get it working" if they are lucky, then push it to production.
-As an adverse side effect, security is, in most cases, overlooked.
+AWS's complexity alone causes a lot of Developers to just "get it working" if they are lucky, then push it through to production.
+Then as an adverse side effect, security is, in most cases, overlooked.
 With AWS Lambda, you need to first:

 1. Pick your function from a huge collection
 2. Pick the trigger (event) from one of the many AWS services available